 Graduate assistantships and tuition waivers

-Graduate assistants work approximately 18-20 hours a week in the Department of Economics or other departments in the Bryan School.
-Within the Department of Economics, assistants typically help professors with their teaching and/or research.
+Graduate assistants work approximately 18-20 hours a week in the Department of Economics.
+GAs typically help professors with their teaching and/or research.

-Depending on availability, some graduate assistants also receive out-of-state and/or in-state tuition waivers.
+Graduate assistants are also eligible to receive out-of-state and/or in-state tuition waivers.
 Out-of-state tuition waivers reduce the tuition of out-of-state students to the levels charged to in-state students.
 In-state tuition waivers cover the cost of in-state tuition.
 Tuition waivers do not cover fees.